datastax/pulsar-helm-chart/README.md

 Splits: 17 total, 17 done (100.00%)
 0:04 [2 rows, 144B] [0 rows/s, 37B/s]
 ```
 To access Pulsar SQL from outside the cluster, you can enable the `ingress` option which will expose the Presto port on hostname.
 We have tested with the Traefik ingress, but any Kubernetes ingress should work.
 You can then run SQL queries using the Presto CLI and monitoring Presto using the built-in UI (point browser to the ingress hostname).
+Authentication is not enabled on the UI, so you can log in with any username.

-It is recommended that you match the Presto CLI version to the version running as part of Pulsar SQL (currently 0.206).
+It is recommended that you match the Presto CLI version to the version running as part of Pulsar SQL.

 The Presto CLI supports basic authentication, so if you enabled that on the ingress (using annotations), you can have secure Presto access.